wazo-pbx/xivo-blog/content/articles/sprint-review-1603.md

 **Service discovery**: xivo-dird and xivo-agentd now register their services via consul.

-**LDAP authentication**: A few minor improvements have been made to the LDAP authentication mechanisms:
+**LDAP authentication**: After discussions with members of the community, the LDAP plugin has been rewritten in order to adapt more easily to the needs of our users.
+We have also added these new features:

 * The plugin can optionally be configured to find a user via an LDAP search
 * The attributes used for matching a user's username and email are configurable